 RCTs have also been used to study the impact of providing information on school quality in competitive education markets with multiple providers (both public and private).
 Andrabi et al. (2015) use a large-scale RCT across 112 villages in Pakistan to study the impact of providing parents with detailed student and school-level report-cards with information on test scores.
-They find that the intervention increased mean test scores by 0.11 $\sigma$ , reduced mean private schools by 17%, and also increased primary school enrollment by 4.5%.
-They also find that the mechanism for these results was an improvement in quality among the lower-quality schools and a reduction in price among the higher-quality schools, which is consistent with the predictions of models of optimal endogenous pricing and quality choice by providers in settings of asymmetric information on quality).
+They find that the intervention increased mean test scores by 0.11 σ , reduced mean private school fees by 17%, and also increased primary school enrollment by 4.5%.
+They also find that the mechanism for these results was an improvement in quality among the lower-quality schools and a reduction in price among the higher-quality schools, which is consistent with the predictions of models of optimal endogenous pricing and quality choice by providers in settings of asymmetric information (and how these should change in response to provision of better market-level information on quality)8.
 This study highlights the capacity of RCT's to yield market level insights on how the provision of information can affect parental demand and increase competitive pressure on schools and change outcomes.

 A final category of demand-side interventions with promising experimental evidence on positive impacts is the provision of student-level incentives for better academic performance.
 Two prominent studies include Kremer, Miguel, and Thornton (2009), and Blimpo (2014).
-The first study conducts an RCT of a girls' merit scholarship in Kenya and finds significant positive effects on girls' test scores and also finds that teacher absence is reduced in treatment schools.
+The first study conducts an RCT of a girls' merit scholarship in Kenya and finds significant positive effects on girls' test scores and reductions in teacher absence in treatment schools.
 Similarly, Blimpo (2014) conducts an RCT of three different types of student incentives in Benin (one based on individual incentives and two based on team incentives), and finds that all three variants had a significant positive impact on the high-school exit exam test scores.
 Finally, Hirshleifer (2015) presents experimental evidence of the relative impact of rewarding students on the basis of education inputs (measured by their performance on practice exercises) versus rewarding them on the basis of education outputs (measured by their test scores), and finds that students with input rewards significantly outperform those with output rewards.

-&lt;sup>7 Note that this result is similar to that seen non-experimentally by Atkin (2014) who shows that Mexican high-school students were more likely to drop out from school during a period of increasing demand for unskilled labor.
-They also verify that parents' knowledge of school quality did improve as a result of the intervention.
+7 Note that this result is similar to that seen non-experimentally by Atkin (2014) who shows that Mexican high-school students were more likely to drop out from school during a period of increasing demand for unskilled labor.

+8 They also verify that parents' knowledge of school quality did improve as a result of the intervention.